-Award criterion Learning outcome FHEQ Level 8 descriptor Degree characteristic The Professional Doctorate will be awarded on the basis of a PGR having: On successful completion of the Professional Doctorate PGRs will, in relation to the particular area of practice, independently, be able to: to/have: Characteristics often associated with professional doctorate awards are as follows: Completed an approved programme of discipline-specific and research training A detailed understanding of Continue to undertake pure and/or applied research and development at an The qualities and transferable skills necessary for employment requiring the exercise of Professional and practice-based doctorates usually contain taught Demonstrated an understanding of research methodology appropriate to the profession and the research project Demonstrate an understanding of research methodology appropriate to the profession applicable techniques for research and advanced academic enquiry. advanced le contributi substantially development techniques, ic approach evel, ng to the of new deas or personal responsibility and largely autonomous initiative in complex and unpredictable situations, in professional or equivalent environments. elements with significant lecture and seminar content, but final award of the doctorate is based on a supervised research project, projects or portfolio.
-Designed an appropriate research project Design a research project of appropriate scope and level The general ability to conceptualise, design and implement a project for the generation of new knowledge, applications or understanding at the forefront of the discipline, and to adjust the project design in the light of unforeseen problems Research projects in professional doctorates are normally located within Critically investigated and evaluated a focused topic in completing that research project Critically investigate and evaluate A systematic acquisition and understanding of a substantial body of knowledge which is at the forefront of an academic discipline or area of professional practice.
-Make informed judgements on complex issues in specialist fields often in the absence of complete data, and be able to communicate their ideas and conclusions clearly and effectively to specialist and nor specialist audiences x issues in specialist fields, the candidate's profession or practice.
-In practice-based or practitioner doctorates the candidate's output involves practice-related materials.
-Demonstrated an advanced understanding of the concepts relevant to the profession and the research project a focused topic through completion of the research project the PGR has designed eas and conclusions clearly ctively to specialist and non-
+Award criterion Learning outcome FHEQ Level 8 descriptor Degree characteristic The Professional Doctorate will be awarded on the basis of a PGR having: On successful completion of the Professional Doctorate PGRs will, in relation to the particular area of practice, independently, be able to: to/have: Characteristics often associated with professional doctorate awards are as follows: Completed an approved programme of discipline-specific and research training A detailed understanding of applicable techniques for research and advanced academic enquiry.
+Continue to unpure and/or a research ad development advanced le contributii substantially development techniques, id approache applied and The qualities and transferable skills necessary for employment Professional and practice-based doctorates usually contain taught Demonstrated an understanding of research methodology appropriate to the profession and the research project Demonstrate an understanding of research methodology appropriate to the profession level, personal responsibility and largely autonomous initiative in complex and unpredictable situations, in professional or equivalent elements with significant lecture and seminar content, but final award of the doctorate is based on a supervised research project, projects or portfolio.
+Designed an appropriate research project Design a research project of appropriate scope and level The general ability to conceptualise, design and implement a project for the generation of new knowledge, applications or understanding at the forefront of the discipline, and to adjust the project design in the light of unforeseen problems Research projects in professional doctorates are normally located within Critically investigated and evaluated a focused topic in completing that research project Critically investigate and evaluate a focused topic through A systematic acquisition and compl Make informed judgements on complex issues in specialist fields, often in the absence of complete the candidate's profession or practice.
+I practice-based or practitioner doctorate the candidate's output involves practice related materials.
+Demonstrated an advanced understanding of the concepts relevant to the profession and the research project completion of the research project the PGR has designed of knowledge whic forefront of an acade or area of professio mic discipline their ide nd be able to communicate eas and conclusions clearly ctively to specialist and non- specialist audiences